CHTC/chtc-website-source/staff/docs/Schedule_Calendar.md

 *corehours*: A description of your corehours that is displayed.
 Format is not important.
 Example is "9:00 AM to 5:00 PM"

-*DailyEmail*: If ‘Yes’ the you receive a daily email with who is out, otherwise should be omitted entirely.
+*DailyEmail*: If ‘Yes’ then you will receive a daily email with who is out, otherwise should be omitted entirely.

 *Email*: Your preferred email address.
 Defaults to filename@cs.wisc.edu so you will likely want to change this